gheorghina/gheorghina.github.io/talks_and_workshops.md

 #### Architecture & Software Design for Solving Business Problems

-For a good amount of years I have been exposed to the context of having to both prepare technical concepts for new potential products, but also to define technical strategies and drive the technical initiatives across complex projects.
+For a good amount of years I have been exposed to the context of having to both shape technical concepts for new potential products, but also to define technical strategies and drive the technical initiatives across complex projects.

 After doing it for a couple of years I decided to document my thinking process and to also do some workshops with my fellow colleagues for knowledge dissemination and teaching purposes.

-That being said, I long cycle of workshops took place for over 2 years, where I tried to transform a very scary mythical process into more concrete guidelines.

 Reach out if you'd like me if you are interested in hands-on workshops for your teams.